-The IEEE International Conference on Smart Grid Synchronized Measurements and Analytics 2019 (IEEE SGSMA 2019) will be held at College Station, Texas on May 20-23, 2019.
-This conference provides a leading forum for communicating an up-to-date research in Synchronized Measurements and Analytics.
+The IEEE International Conference on Smart Grid Synchronized Measurements and Analytics 2019 (IEEE SGSMA 2019) was held in College Station, Texas on May 20-23, 2019.
+This conference provided a leading forum for communicating up-to-date research in Synchronized Measurements and Analytics.
 IEEE SGSMA helps to connect researchers and developers from academia, research and industry from all over the world to facilitate innovation, knowledge transfer and technical progress in addressing synchronized measurements and analytics to advance smart grids.
-The theme of the conference will be focused particularly on synchronized sampling and synchrophasors.
+The theme of the conference was focused particularly on synchronized sampling and synchrophasors.

 Texas A&M University Electrical and Computer Engineering and IEE PES have organized the Intelligent Systems Application to Power Systems (ISAP) Conference.
 The conference was held in San Antonio, Texas on September 17th-21st, 2017.
 Members of the local organizing committee included K. Butler-Purry (Conference Chair), C. Singh (Conference Co-Chair), L. Xie (Technical Committee Chair), H. Abu-Rub (Qatar), R. Balog, M. Begovic, M. Ehsani, M. Kezunovic, and B. D. Russell.